3lf/design-patterns-for-humans/README.md

 # ----------------------------

 editor = Editor()
-editor.write('This is the first sentence') editor.write('This is the second.')
+editor.type('This is the first sentence') editor.type('This is the second.')

 saved = editor.save()
-editor.write('And this is the third')
+editor.type('And this is the third')

 print(editor.getContent())